Equity, Diversity and Inclusion

 The College’s role as regulator

 The College’s ongoing mandate is to protect the public interest through the regulation of social work and social service work.
-We must always consider and reflect upon our role as regulator with respect to the important issues of diversity, equity and inclusion – a role which is distinct from that of a professional association, whose mandate includes advocacy.
+We must always consider and reflect upon our role as regulator with respect to the important issues of equity, diversity and inclusion – a role which is distinct from that of a professional association, whose mandate includes advocacy.

 While advocacy falls outside of the College mandate, we do have a key role in providing guidance and resources to our registrants that empower them to employ sound clinical and ethical judgment in making decisions that will benefit the individuals, families and communities they serve.
 This includes considerations that registrants must take into account related to equity, diversity and inclusion.